Bachelor’s Degrees in Social Work (BSW) Online

 • GPA (standard GPA for the program will vary)

-Internships, Practicums and Fieldwork
+Internships, practicums, and fieldwork

 Fieldwork is important when working toward your BSW because it provides real, hands-on experience.
 This will prepare you for entry-level social work jobs and give you a feel for what to expect as a social worker.